cake-build/website/input/docs/writing-builds/running-targets.md

 RedirectFrom: docs/fundamentals/running-targets
 ---

-# Cake script runner
+# Cake .NET Tool

-When using [Cake .NET Tool], [Cake runner for .NET Framework] or [Cake runner for .NET Core] you can use the `RunTarget` method to run a target.
+When using [Cake .NET Tool] you can use the `RunTarget` method to run a target.
 The `RunTarget` method should be placed at the end of the script.

 ```csharp